 Princeton, NJ 08541-6000

 International English Language Testing System (IELTS)

-Most documents may be uploaded via the Applicant Information System (AIS) which you can access after you have submitted your application for admission and have received your Universal Identification Number (UIN).
+Most documents may be uploaded through the Howdy portal via the Applicant tab which you can access after you have submitted your application for admission and have received your Universal Identification Number (UIN).